 Discover which charger is best for your application

-Figure 1: Battery and charger must go together like horse and carriage
+Figure 1: Battery and charger must go together like horse and carriage.

 One does not deliver without the other.

 A temperature rise is normal with nickel-based batteries, especially when reaching the 70 percent charge level.
-The reason for this is a decrease in charge efficiency and the charge current should be lowered to limit stress.
-When “ready,” the battery must cool down.
-If the temperature stays above ambient, then the charger is not performing right and the battery should be removed.
-Extended trickle charge on nickel-based batteries inflicts damage.
-NiCd and NiMH should not be left in the charger unattended for weeks and months.
-If not required, store them in a cool place and apply a charge before engagement.
+A decrease in charge efficiency causes this, and the charge current should be lowered to limit stress.
+When “ready,” the charger switches to trickle charge and the battery must cool down.
+If the temperature stays above ambient, then the charger is not performing correctly and the battery should be removed because the trickle charge could be too high.

 The rapid charger falls between the slow and fast charger and is used in consumer products.
-The charge time of an empty pack is 3–6.
+The charge time of an empty pack is 3–6 hours.
 When full, the charger switches to “ready.”
 Most rapid chargers include temperature sensing to safely charge a faulty battery.

-Last Updated 2/23/2015
+Last Updated 2016-05-04